wanderingboxer/Imaginify/README.md

+## <a name="introduction">🤖 Introduction</a>

-Imaginify an AI image SaaS platform that excels in image processing capabilities, integrates a secure payment infrastructure, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recoloring, object removal, generative filling, and background removal.
+Imaginify is an AI image SaaS platform that excels in image processing capabilities, integrates a secure payment infrastructure, offers advanced image search functionalities, and supports multiple AI features, including image restoration, recolouring, object removal, generative filling, and background removal.

 ## <a name="tech-stack">⚙️ Tech Stack</a>